jlevy/on-books/README.md

 - 📖Anne Lamott,
   [*Bird by Bird: Some Instructions on Writing and Life*](https://www.amazon.com/Bird-Some-Instructions-Writing-Life-dp-0385480016/dp/0385480016), 1995.
-- 📖Renni Browne, Dave King,
+- 📖Renni Browne and Dave King,
   [*Self-Editing for Fiction Writers: How to Edit Yourself Into Print*](https://www.amazon.com/Self-Editing-Fiction-Writers-Second-Yourself/dp/0060545690), 2nd edition, 2004.
 - 📖Ray Bradbury,